rokbenko/ai-playground/milvus-tutorials/2-Attu_starter/README.md

 ## 📖 Description 📖

-Instructions on how to run Attu, a GUI for Milvus, using Docker.
+Instructions on how to run Attu, a GUI for Milvus Standalone, using Docker.

 <br>